Welcome to Roy's Harlow

 A very good argument to keep the Church Langley Bus lane traffic lights on Second Avenue switched off.

 Or as I like to call them when it comes to road repair, "Bodge it n' Leg it".

 I can always tell when I've entered Essex from Hertfordshire or Kent they don't need a sign to say your in Essex the pot holes are a giveaway.

 Essex County Council are based in the historical army town of Colchester but their political wing is based in Chelmsford, controlled by Conservative Councillors.

-They are responsible for; Poor social services for the elderly, pot holes in the road and pavements, missing curb stones, plus failure to maintain cycle tracks, then the lack of street lighting after midnight (now one AM).
+They are responsible for; very poor social services for the elderly, pot holes in the road and pavements, missing curb stones, plus failure to maintain cycle tracks.

 All to often the local paper "The Star" has letters complaining about the state of the pot holed roads / pavements and cycle tracks, then blaming Harlow council which is run by the Labour party.

 Harlow Council have no control over when a job is done or the workmanship that is carried out as Essex County Council are in charge of them all.